AshishBamba05/stockwatch/README.md

 ### 3. Postgres Database

+I wanted to integrate session-based data storage into StockWatch, so I leveraged PostgreSQL.
+A relational database with SQL structure makes most sense here because I need there to be a structured data consisting of user flows (watchlists, trade executions, alert engine) to a specific session ID.
+Every time a user creates a new Session ID, a new row in the SQL database appears with the same available categories.

 ### 4. Docker Containerization

 I integrated Docker to ease the burden of installing dependencies.
 Instead of having to seperate download both Redis and PsotgreSQL, `docker compose up -d` brings up the data layer quickly so everyone gets the same layers and version setup of all dependencies.